 You see I love tahini sauce.
 I use it quite a bit when making dressing such as my favourite addictive vegan version of Caesar salad dressing, or simply mixed with lemon & a dash of cumin to drizzle over almost anything.
 However the simple addition of some good quality soya sauce (or tamari sauce) sends this delicious flavour off to Japan, where sesame is widely used in all kinds of food!

-Obviously you could use this delicious Gomae style dressing over the classic spinach, but it is also utterly delicious drizzled on all kinds of salads, includingmy suggestion of this delicious & hearty roasted squash and kale salad.
+Obviously, you could use this delicious Gomae style dressing over the classic spinach salad that you find in Japanese restaurants, but it is also utterly delicious drizzled on all kinds of salads, including my suggestion of this delicious & hearty roasted squash and kale salad.

 Alternatively, the dressing is also delicious swooshed through (or over) kale or broccoli as it's being cooked.
 It kind of catches into all the florets or nooks & crannies and creates a delicious savoury sauce.
 Yum!